Dr. Keith Snider

 Keith was born in Nigeria, where his parents were missionaries with the Sudan Interior Mission.
-When he was still a toddler, his parents returned to Canada, settling on a farm near Grande Prairie, AB in Canada.
+When he was still a toddler, his parents returned to Canada and settled on a farm near Grande Prairie, AB in Canada.
 After receiving a M.A. in Linguistics (1980), he moved to Ghana with his wife Ruth.
 Together they worked with the Ghana Institute of Linguistics, Literacy, and Bible Translation on the Chumburung Bible translation project (1982-87).
 Later, after completing a doctoral program (1990), Keith served as the Linguistics Coordinator for the Cameroon Branch of SIL (1993-1999), as well as an International Linguistics Consultant with SIL International (1995-2011).

 From the early 1990s, Keith and Ruth would come and teach at CanIL for some of their summer programs.
 But, in 2000, Keith came to teach full time at CanIL and take on an administrative position (2000-2010).
 Currently, Keith is a Senior Linguistics Consultant with SIL International (2012-present), but he arranges his schedule to be able to teach part-time at CanIL since 2010 and share his accumulated wisdom, especially in the area of working with tonal languages.

 Keith reflects that the most fulfilling part of his involvement at CanIL has always been teaching and supervising students working on theses research papers.
 Keith has taught a myriad of linguistic courses over the years, but his favourite course by far is Tone Analysis, which, he says, “I hope to continue teaching until my health fails or they tell me I’m too senile!”

 Interesting facts: Keith and his wife Ruth are widely travelled, living in the following countries for more than 6 months: Nigeria, Ghana, The Netherlands, Cameroon, Ethiopia, U.S.A., and of course, Canada.
 While Keith is familiar with many languages, he modestly asserts to be proficient only in English and French.

 1990.
 Doctor of Letters in African Linguistics, University of Leiden